-In the absence of specific instructions from instructing solicitors, these guidelines are intended to apply to all material received or brought into being by barristers in connection with their professional work and which contain confidential material and/or personal data to which the GDPR applies.
+In the absence of specific instructions from instructing solicitors, this Policy and the guidance in this Part are intended to apply to all material received or brought into being by barristers in connection with their professional work and which contain confidential material and/or personal data to which the UK GDPR applies.
 Such information is referred to in this Policy as "Confidential Material".